-The above example is merely an indicative example and different examples with higher or lower resulting royalty rates can be calibrated, also based on different calibration parameters.
-Nevertheless, it seems that some jurisdictions may wish to lower their GT0 and Risked GT0 by improving fiscal terms at the \$ 60 per barrel "pivot price", if they want to continue to stimulate petroleum exploration.
+The above example is merely an indicative example and different examples with higher or lower resulting royalty rates can be calibrated.

+Nevertheless, those jurisdictions that wish to encourage petroleum exploration and development of unconventional resource may wish to lower their GT0 and Risked GT0 by improving fiscal terms at the \$ 60 per barrel "pivot price".

-6.4 Promote gas development in order to serve as a transition fuel for power generation in order to replace coal.
+6.4 Promote gas development in order to replace coal.